tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_1.md

 I plot my course, mentally calculating the distance and the direction I need to head.
 The sun, now a fiery orb in the sky, will be my guide.
 I need to head east, towards the rising sun, then veer slightly north.

 Gathering my strength, I stand up, wincing at the sharp pain in my leg and wrist.
-I grab my backpack and fill it with supplies from the car: a water canteen, emergency rations, a small survival kit, and most importantly my notebook.
+I grab my backpack and fill it with supplies from the car: water canteens, emergency rations, a small survival kit, and most importantly my notebook.
 It's not much, but it's something.

 I put on a pair of sunglasses and a hat to shield myself from the relentless sun.
-Using a compass from my survival kit, I orient myself towards the direction of the waterfall.

 I scour the area around the wreck, searching for anything that could serve as a makeshift walking stick.
 After a few minutes of searching, I find a sturdy, fallen branch.
 It's not perfect, but it's solid enough to support my weight and help me maintain my balance.

 The trek is gruelling, each step a test of endurance.
 My sprained wrist throbs with every movement, and the cut on my leg stings sharply, but I push through the pain.
 The rugged terrain is unforgiving, with rocky outcrops and uneven ground making the journey more challenging.